rubyworks/facets/CONTRIBUTING.md

 # CONTRIBUTING TO FACETS

+## General Rules

 * Facets methods must have no external dependencies.
-(The only possible exception to this is if the functor gets spun-off as a separate gem along with related methods, but for now that's not happening.)
+(The only possible exception to this is if the functor gets spun-off as a separate gem along with related methods, but for now that hasn't happened.)

 * Each method must be in it's own file of the same name.
 If the method ends with `=` or `?` just leave it off the file name.